 Given the importance of whiskers to dogs as a sensory input, usually, the only time you might fuss with them is if you plan to enter your pet in a dog show competition.
 However, once cut, the dog’s ability to evaluate and move around their surroundings diminishes.
 Having cut whiskers can lead to some dogs becoming confused and disorientated, especially if the dog has poor eyesight.

 Just as on a dog’s muzzle, the whiskers under a dog’s chin are crucial for sensory information.
 Cutting or trimming these whiskers has the same impact on a dog as cutting or trimming other whiskers, which is a reduced ability to navigate around their surroundings.

 Do Groomers Cut Dog Whiskers?

-Cutting of whiskers should not be considered a part of a routine dog grooming session, however some groomers may do it anyway.
-Speak to the groomer first and make sure they are reputable before leaving your dog for a trim.
+Cutting of whiskers should not be considered part of a regular dog grooming session; however, some groomers may do it anyway.
+Discuss with the groomer first and make sure they are reputable before leaving your dog for a trim.
 There may be cases where a groomer considers it necessary to give a dog’s whiskers a trim.
 For example, if a dog’s

 Do Dog Whiskers Grow Back if They are Pulled Out?

 Like other hair on your dog, whiskers occasionally fall out to make way for a new one, but they should never be pulled out.
 The hair follicles surrounding whiskers contain many nerves; this is what makes them fantastic sensory input devices.
 Pulling them out is extremely painful for a dog, causing discomfort and stress.